-To delete all jobs in a queue, press the Delete icon at the top right of the job queue screen, and then press OK.
+To delete all jobs in a queue, press the Delete icon at the top right of the job queue screen, and then press Delete all Print & Copy jobs or Delete all Scan jobs.

 NOTE: If an administrator password has been set, it will be required.